canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

 Before you can create and deploy an OKE cluster, you need to create the necessary network resources.
 This includes a Virtual Cloud Network (VCN), subnets, internet gateway, route table, and more.
 For a complete guide on how to set up the network resources, refer to the Oracle documentation on `cluster networking <cluster-networking_>`_.

-Setting up a VCN typically involves the following (this is not an exhaustive list):
+Setting up a VCN typically requires the following (this is not an exhaustive list):

 * A CIDR block (range of IP addresses) for the cluster nodes.
 * An internet gateway (if using public subnets).